Wesley-Akumbom/dubizzle/README.md

 ## Overview

 In an attempt to build a replica of the Dubizzle application, this Flutter application so far has various functionalities implemented such as user profiles, favorite lists, and notifications.
 It includes a well-structured navigation system and custom animations for a seamless user experience.
+It is static for now, so no stateful widgets yet.

 ## Features